 Tamil people epitomize the Indian tradition of putting guests before oneself.
 And even taking into account all the natural wonders of the state, perhaps the best aspect of Tamil Nadu is its people.
 Sure, there is a good chance that they’ll rub you up the wrong way initially, especially if you aren’t appreciative of their culture and language.
 But if you’re even willing to put in a little effort to mingle and learn about this great culture, you’ll always find a welcoming home in Tamil Nadu!

 The only thing about Tamil Nadu that rivals its temples in popularity is its cuisine.
 Whether you are a vegetarian, vegan or a meat-eater, it will take you a lifetime to try out all the options that Tamil cuisine has in store for you.
 From authentic simple dishes such as idli and dosa to the elaborately prepared items of the Chettinad cuisine, Tamil Nadu’s culinary experience can rival even the best in the world.
-In recent years, places in Tamil Nadu such as Chennai and Madurai have become international food destinations with Chennai even featuring in National Geographic’s list of Top 10 Food Cities in the world.
+In recent years, places in Tamil Nadu such as Chennai and Madurai have become international food destinations.
 In fact, the Indian culinary experience is most definitely incomplete without a visit to Tamil Nadu and experiencing its various local cuisines.